CHRINIMUE/Styleguide/git/commit.md

 * ✨ for adding new stuff
 * 💬 for adding or changing comments
 * 📝 for fixing typo
+* 🔼 for adding dependencies
 * ⬆ for updating dependencies
+* 🚮 for removing dependencies
 * ✏ for renaming code/files/folders
 * 💄 for improving some stuff
 * 🐛 for fixing a bug